OVERVIEW

 PAIN POINT 003

-Existing learning platforms lack topic variety
+Current learning platforms lack topic variety.

 INITIAL SOLUTION